saadpasta/react-blog-github/README.md

 ---

 ## 🚀 Get Up and Running in 5 Minutes
-You can get a react-blog site up and running on your local dev environment in 5 minutes with these four steps:
+You can get a react-blog site up and running on your local dev environment in 5 minutes with these five steps:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.